Bismarck State College: Athletics

-Bismarck State's athletic teams are called the Mystics.
-The college is a member of the National Junior College Athletic Association (NJCAA), primarily competing in the Mon-Dak Conference (MDC) for most of its sports since 1963.
+The Bismarck State athletic teams are called the Mystics.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference for most of its sports since the 2025–26 academic year.
 They are also members of the National Intercollegiate Rodeo Association (NIRA) for men's and women's rodeo.
+The Mystics previously competed in the Mon-Dak Conference (MDC) of the National Junior College Athletic Association (NJCAA) for most of its sports since 1963.

-Bismarck State competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, rodeo, track & field, and wrestling; while women's sports include basketball, cross country, softball, rodeo, track & field, and volleyball.; and co-ed sports include clay dusters and eSports.
+Bismarck State competes in 17 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, rodeo, track & field and wrestling; women's sports include basketball, cross country, softball, rodeo, track & field, volleyball and wrestling; and co-ed sports include clay dusters and eSports.
 Men's football will return in 2027 after a decades-long hiatus.

 Bismarck State College is currently transitioning into a four-year institution and will be leaving the Mon-Dak Conference after the 2024–25 academic year.
 They will become members of the National Association of Intercollegiate Athletics (NAIA) and has applied to join the Frontier Conference beginning in the 2025–26 academic year.

 On November 6, 2025, Bismarck State announced that the school would be reviving its football team, which was discontinued in 1985.
 The team will begin play in the Frontier Conference in the 2027–28 athletic season.